Amitesh591/NLP_final/README.md

-Conclusion -- Epoch should be between 2 and 4.RMSE is around 0.534
+Conclusion -- Epoch should be between 2 and 4.
+RMSE is around 0.534 .